 In a word: Incorporate your Business!
 Incorporation offers a number of benefits, including some that will help to ease your tax burden.
 This is where CorpNet.com can help.
 Download our free Incorporation Guide to learn about the differences among the various business structures, including how each will impact your company’s taxes.

 If you want to form a corporation, you can choose between a C Corporation and an S Corporation.
 A C Corp is a traditional corporation that is owned by shareholders, files a separate tax return and pays taxes on all profits.

 An S Corp, on the other hand, offers a tax benefit not available to a C Corp.
 In fact, the “S” refers to a sub-chapter of the IRS Tax Code, which allows the corporation to be taxed as a “pass-through entity.”
 Under this provision, profits and losses may pass through to the shareholders, who report them on their personal income tax returns.
 This avoids double taxation of the corporation’s profits.

 If you would prefer a less formal structure, a Limited Liability Company (LLC) offers its own tax advantages.
 Similar to an S Corp, an LLC allows pass-through taxation, but does not require the formality of shareholders and a board of directors.

 The S Corp and LLC are the structures chosen by most small business owners, in large part because of the tax advantages they offer.
-Download our guide to LLC vs S-Corporation to help you determine which of these is right for your business.

 If you need some help making a decision, CorpNet.com’s experienced, professional staff is available to answer your questions and offer guidance.
 Once you’ve chosen the business structure that is right for your needs, let us handle the details of the filing.
 You’ll save time and money with our affordable service.
 Best of all, our services are fully guaranteed, giving you peace of mind that you’ve made the right choice.